Disclaimer

 A web service contains one or more methods for the exchange of information with applications/services of external parties.
 Just think of financial data, submitting data of sales invoices and access and/or upload to the Yuki archive.

-Web services
+Access to Web services

 By default, each domain has 1,000 web service calls (calls) per day available for free.